stephenwvickers/node-windows-eventlog-reader/README.md

 first `error` argument defined, and after the `callback` function returns the tail operation will be stopped.

+If the `callback` function returns a `true` value when called no more events will be read, and the `callback` function will not be called again.

 The following example reads all events starting at offset 6,000, and then tails the Windows event log, calling the `cb` function as and when events become available: